cbslneu/physioview/docs/contribute.rst

 Review Process
 --------------

 We will review your pull request and respond with any feedback or additional necessary changes.
 Once your pull request is approved, it will be merged into the main branch.

 ------------------
 Terms of Agreement
 ------------------
 By contributing to this project, you agree to abide by the terms of the project's |license| and our :doc:`conduct`.
 Please be respectful and considerate of others.

 .. |HeartView GitHub repo| raw:: html

-    <a href="https://github.com/cbslneu/heartview" target="_blank">HeartView GitHub repository</a>
+    <a href="https://github.com/cbslneu/physioview" target="_blank">PhysioView GitHub repository</a>

 .. |license| raw:: html

-    <a href="https://github.com/cbslneu/heartview/blob/main/LICENSE" target="_blank">GPL-3.0 license</a>
+    <a href="https://github.com/cbslneu/physioview/blob/main/LICENSE" target="_blank">GPL-3.0 license</a>